gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## getOrd

 Derives an `Ord` over the `ReadonlyArray` of a given element type from the `Ord` of that type.
-The ordering between two such arrays is equal to: the first non equal comparison of each arrays elements taken pairwise in increasing order, in case of equality over all the pairwise elements; the longest array is considered the greatest, if both arrays have the same length, the result is equality.
+The ordering between two such `ReadonlyArray`s is equal to: the first non equal comparison of each `ReadonlyArray`s elements taken pairwise in increasing order, in case of equality over all the pairwise elements; the longest `ReadonlyArray` is considered the greatest, if both `ReadonlyArray`s have the same length, the result is equality.

 **Signature**